-Among the new functions in Excel 2013 are SHEET and SHEETS.
+Among the new functions in Microsoft Excel 2013 are SHEET and SHEETS.

 To see how you can use the new SHEET and SHEETS functions in Excel 2013, please watch this short video tutorial.

-You can use the SHEET and SHEETS formulas to do some troubleshooting in a workbook.
+You can use the SHEET and SHEETS formulas to do some troubleshooting in an Excel spreadsheet.